DHTMLX/gantt-docs/data/api/gantt_ontaskopened_event.md

 onTaskOpened
 =============

 @short:fires when a branch has been opened

 @params:
-- id	string, number	the branch id
+- id	string,number	the branch id

 @example:
 gantt.attachEvent("onTaskOpened", function(id) {